 As you build your design system, the first component you created in the source document serves as the Master Component.
 These are the cornerstones of your design system — designers can copy and paste these components into their designs for use and reuse.
 Each time you do this, it creates an instance.
 You can override any property in an Instance while still keeping its connection with the Master Component.
 Changes made to Master Components will update automatically all instances where those properties have not been overridden.

-Updating the original Colors, Character Styles, and Master Components in the source document will propagate those edits to any consuming documents.
-You can hover over the badges to preview changes, or accept all of them by clicking on the “Update All” button at the bottom of the Assets Panel.
+Updating the original Colours, Character Styles and Master Components in the source document will propagate those edits to any consuming documents.
+You can hover over the badges to preview changes or accept all of them by clicking the “Update All” button at the bottom of the Assets Panel.

 Step 3: Transform your design system into a comprehensive resource for your entire design team